cjmartin/launchcalendar.org/_posts/2025-05-15-eris-test-flight-1.md

 title: "\U0001F680 Eris | \U0001F6F0 Test Flight 1"
 description: >-
-  Gilmour Space Technologies' Eris Test Flight 1: the maiden orbital launch attempt by an Australian-made rocket from Australian soil, carrying a test payload for the company's micro-satellite bus to validate hybrid launch capabilities, gather data on the vehicle's three-stage hybrid-propulsion systems, and demonstrate the Eris rocket’s ability to reach orbit.
+  Gilmour Space Technologies' Eris Test Flight 1: the maiden orbital launch attempt by an Australian-made rocket from Australian soil, carrying a demonstration payload (including symbolic Vegemite) for the company's micro-satellite bus to validate hybrid launch capabilities, gather data on the vehicle's three-stage hybrid-propulsion systems, and demonstrate the Eris rocket’s ability to reach orbit.
 The mission is Australia’s first sovereign commercial orbital launch attempt, lifting off from Bowen Orbital Spaceport.
+  The initial attempt on May 15, 2025 was scrubbed due to a payload fairing issue, with a new launch to be scheduled after resolution.
 tags:
   - Eris
   - Gilmour Space Technologies